erSubhashThapa/100daysofcode/r1-log.md

    ## Async Functions

-   This made me wonder what axactly is an async function?
+   This made me wonder what exactly is an async function?
 I know`setTimeout()` and `setInterval()` are async functions.
 Note: Today, I learned that:

    >These methods are not a part of JavaScript specification.
 But most environments have the internal scheduler and provide these methods.
 In particular, they are supported in all browsers and Node.JS.